olcf/SC19_HandsOn_with_Summit/challenges/jsrun_Job_Launcher/README.md

 </center>
 <br>

 Now let's try to create the `jsrun` command that will give us this layout.
 The first thing we need to do is define our resource sets.
-As shown in the image, each resource set will contain 7 physical cores (`-c7`), 1 GPU (`-g1`), and 1 MPI rank (`-a1`).
+As shown in the image, each resource set will contain 7 physical CPU cores (`-c7`), 1 GPU (`-g1`), 1 MPI rank (`-a1`), and 1 OpenMP thread.
 To set the number of OpenMP threads, we will use the `OMP_NUM_THREADS` environment variable.
 Now that we have defined our resource sets, we can use `-n6` to create 6 of them.

 So you should edit the `submit.lsf` file to read